rudra26161/Blueprint---Hackpad/README.md

 # Rudra's Hack Pad!

-A custom 15 key macropad built with the XIAO RP2040, rotary encoder, and addressable RGB LEDs.
-This README documents the design, schematic, PCB, case, and bill of materials (BOM).
+This is a custom hackpad made and designed by me featuring 15 keys and one rotary encoder with 2 led lights.

 ---

-## 📸 Screenshots
+##  Screenshots

 ### Overall Hackpad
 ![Final hackpad](Screenshot%202025-12-11%20212522.png)